OpenCode vs Codex vs Claude Code (2026 Comparison)

 For openness and flexibility: OpenCode is the clear winner — open source, model-agnostic, privacy-first.
 But you pay for flexibility with configuration overhead and slower execution.

 The meta-insight: The gap between these tools is closing fast.
 Models improve quarterly, and the agent harness matters less than the model quality.
 The real differentiator in 2026 isn’t which agent you use — it’s how well you learn to work with agents, regardless of which one.
+For the broader landscape, see our guide to the best AI development tools in 2026.

 Work Across All of Them with Nimbalyst